BIG FIVE SAFARIS

 Whilst they once roamed the majority of the African continent, they are now confined to a smaller range.
 50% of this has been lost since the late 1970s and poaching has been rife so the population has dropped significantly.

-There is no time like the present to go to Africa and see elephants in their natural habitat.
+There is no time like the present to go on a African Safari holiday and see elephants in their natural habitat.

 Rhino used to roam this continent without fear and in 150 years the population has dropped from over a million to just over 20,000.
 Invasion of habitat, relentless hunting and poaching held responsible for their decline.
 These days, the two African rhino species – black rhino and white rhino can be seen in just six countries including South Africa, Namibia, Zimbabwe, Botswana (on one small island in the Delta at this stage), Kenya and Tanzania (in small numbers).